Frank3511/time-lock-note/README.md

 Update this README when new setup steps, commands, or features are added.

 Add examples when the project behavior becomes stable enough to document clearly.

+Prefer clear names for files, functions, and configuration values.

+Document any important assumptions directly in the repository.

+## Suggested Project Documentation

+As the project grows, consider adding: